 — The Review and Herald, December 11, 1888

-O Lord, how can I show my appreciation for heaven’s most priceless gift, for my sake Christ became poor.
+O Lord, how can I show my appreciation for heaven’s most priceless gift, for my sake You became poor.
 I pray for heavenly wisdom that I may understand my responsibility to become a co-laborer with Christ.
-I pray for a manifestation of Your grace and power to come into the midst of Your church.
-Let us celebrate Christmas by remembering God.
+I pray for a manifestation of Your grace and power to come into the midst of Your church, that we celebrate Christmas by remembering God.